-ON1 Photo RAW costs $99, but it does come with a 30-day free trial and a 90-day money-back guarantee.
+ON1 Photo RAW has a decent one-time cost, and also comes with a 30-day free trial and a 90-day money-back guarantee.

 Capture One Pro a photo editing program developed by Phase One, makers of high-end medium-format cameras.
 As such, it is aimed at professional and studio photographers and has several advanced tools.

 Capture One Pro is similar to Lightroom in its feature set but includes some of the functionality found in Photoshop, like being able to use layers.
 When organizing images, users can group them by sessions, not just catalogs, and you can even add annotations directly onto photos.

 Because Phase One’s history has been with high-end cameras, the software has benefitted from having a similar emphasis on high-end rendering quality.
 The platform used to be quite expensive because of that focus, but the price has come down to be similar to that of Lightroom.